ITE-Ensenada/automatas-2023/design-doc.md

 - [A link](#)
 - [Another link](#)

-## Objective
-_What and why are we doing this?_
+## Objective_What and why are we doing this?_

-_Include context for people that are unfamiliar with the project._

-_Keep it short, elaborate below in **Background, Overview and Detailed Design**_

-_Add screenshots / mocks where necessary_
+We're making this bot in order to deeply understands how telegram bots work, what options they provide and how to interact with APIs in general.
 ## Goals
-- Goals
+- Create a telegram bot
 ## Non-Goals
 - Non-Goals

 ## Background
-_What is the context of the project?_

-_Include resources like other design docs if needed._

-_Don’t write about your design or requirements here._
+Telegram bots are having a boom right now.
+We choose to create one in order to keep up with the current state of the tech industry.
 ## Overview
-_High-level overview of your proposal._

-_This section should be understandable by new employees on your team that is not related to the project._

-_Put details in the next section._
+This bot will process a given image.
+We'll have some buttons to choose between processing filters.
+It'll also try to identify the object of the given image.
 ## Detailed Design
 _Use diagrams where necessary._